-The "white ceeder" was the western redcedar; which is the more suitable for shingles, and is commonly known as "shinglewood."
+The "white ceeder" was the western redcedar; which is the more suitable for shingles and boards.
 The "tall handsom Spruce pine" was the tall (50 to 100 feet), fragrant, dark-green Engelmann spruce—"slender as a church spire."1 This tree's straight stems have often been used as telephone poles, though its most sublime destiny, owing to its singularly resonant quality that derives from the consistently fine, soft, straight grain, has long been used for violin bodies and piano sounding boards.
 In the 1990s many Engelmann spruce (Picea engelmannii Parry ex Engelm)2 stands throughout the Bitterroots were decimated by an infestation of spruce bark beetles.

-The roads winding through the mountains at right and at lower left are gravel-surfaced forest access routes to timber extraction sites.
-The light-green areas are sites that have been "clear-cut"—all trees have been removed, and seedlings have been planted in order to restore the timber.
+The roads that wind through the mountains at center right and lower left are gravel-surfaced forest access routes to timber extraction sites.
+The light green areas are sites that have been "clearcut"—all trees have been removed, and seedlings have been planted that will in time replace the harvested timber.
 Forest access roads are also used by hunters and other recreationists.

 1. Donald Ross Peattie, A Natural History of Western Trees (Boston: Houghton Mifflin Company, 1981), 135, 217-18.
 Peattie believed (p.
-218) that at their camp on the Clearwater River the Corps of Discovery hewed their six dugout canoes from western redcedar.
-However, Clark had said (on September 25, 1805) that the trees he chose were "large Pine."
-In 1826 the trees he referred to were officially named Pinus ponderosa—literally "large pine"—by botanist David Douglas.
+218) that at their "Canoe Camp" on the Clearwater River the Corps of Discovery hewed their six dugout canoes from western redcedar.
+However, there is no evidence that that conspicuous species has ever grown anywhere near the site of that "canoe camp."
+If they had, their Nez Perce friends would have strongly recommended that the expedition choose them.
+Moreover, Clark himself noted (on September 25, 1805) that the trees he chose were "large Pine."
+In 1826 those trees he referred to were officially named Pinus ponderosa—literally large pine—by botanist David Douglas.

-The explorers could easily recognize the differences between pine and "white ceedar," often mistaking the latter for arborvitae—western redcedar, Thuja plicata.
-Besides, Engelmann spruce thrives in high, cold environments on the ridges of the Bitterroot Mountains, and not in the hot, dry habitat of the Clearwater River canyon where the expedition hewed their second flotilla of dugout canoes.2.
+The explorers could easily recognize the differences between pine and "white ceedar," but from this point on they consistently mistook the latter, which was actually western redcedar (Thuja plicata), to be a greatly oversized variety of their familiar, eastern white cedar, Thuja occidentalis L. The species known as Engelmann spruce thrives in high, cold environments on the ridges of the Bitterroot Mountains, and not in the hot, dry habitat of the Clearwater River canyon where the expedition hewed their second flotilla of dugout canoes.2.
 Picea [pie-SEE-a] is a Latin word for spruce; engelmannii [eng-gull-MAH-nee-eye] commemorates the German physician and botanist George Engelmann (1809-1884), of Saint Louis, Missouri, who was an authority on conifers of the northwest and cacti of the southwest.

 Funded in part by a grant from the Idaho Governor's Lewis and Clark Trail Committee.